finbourne/lusid-sdk-python-preview/sdk/docs/ReconciliationsApi.md

 # **get_reconciliation_mapping**
 > Mapping get_reconciliation_mapping(scope, code)

-[EXPERIMENTAL] GetReconciliationMapping: Get a mapping
+[EARLY ACCESS] GetReconciliationMapping: Get a mapping

 Gets a mapping identified by the given scope and code